Get Over 250 Recipes

 Seeds and nuts can be great sources of plant-based protein and valuable nutrients, especially for people eating mostly raw foods and vegetarian diets.
 But some components of seeds and nuts boost immunity, while other components can actually lower your body's resistance to viral infections.
 These can be the foods that feed viruses.

-Vitality SuperGreen is a preferred source of vegetarian protein as an alternative to nuts and seeds.
+Vitality SuperGreen, found in the new Body Ecology Antiviral Protocol, is a preferred source of vegetarian protein as an alternative to nuts and seeds.
 Try it as a nourishing morning drink or an afternoon energy booster and pick-me-up!

 Yes, nuts and seeds can be great vegetarian sources of protein and nutrients, but watch out if you have a virus — nuts and seeds can encourage viral infections!

 So what should you eat when you have a virus?
-Click here for hundreds of healthy and healing recipes.
+Click here for more information on the Antiviral Protocol.

 Besides providing a valuable and a vegetarian source of protein, both seeds and nuts also provide helpful essential fatty acids.
 These omega-3 and omega-6 fatty acids play a crucial role in brain function and encourage normal skin, hair, and bone growth.
 They also regulate metabolism, maintain reproductive function, and can prevent depression.